-See, hear, smell, taste, and touch-- our five senses tell us so much!
-Get a sensory work-out in the galleries and discover the latest art sense-sations in this class for 2-3 year olds and their caregivers.
-Toddler Art requires advance registration.
+See, hear, smell, taste, and touch—our five senses tell us so much!
+Get a sensory work-out in the galleries and discover the latest art sense-sations in this class for 2 to 3 year olds and their caregivers.

 To register, call 214-922-1324 or email access@DMA.org.

-In this program designed for individuals with early stage dementia and their family members or caregivers, participants will explore works of art with their senses, have a conversation in the galleries with John Bramblitt, and experience an art-making activity in the studio.
+In this program designed for individuals with early stage dementia and their family members or caregivers, participants will explore works of art with their senses, have conversations in the galleries, and experience an art-making activity in the studio.